Electron. J. Diff. Equ., Vol. 2010(2010), No. 166, pp. 1-10.

 Key Words: Impulsive integro-differential equation; coupled lower-upper quasi-solutions; monotone iterative technique.

-Show me the PDF file (225 KB), TEX file, and other files for this article.
+Show me the PDF file (225 KB), TEX file for this article.

 Xiaojing Wang